emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2026-04-12-UMassCTF2026_Writeup.md

 ```

-- The app contains three services `app`, `editorial` and `report-runner` .
+- The app contains three services: `app`, `editorial`, and `report-runner`.

 - `app` is on **both** networks:

-  - it's the bridge between internet and internal.
+  - It's the bridge between the internet and the internal network.

-  - Built from current directory (`.`)
+  - Built from the current directory (`.`)

-  - Uses ports 8080
+  - Uses port 8080

   - This is the ONLY service you can access from your browser